-Ever been frustrated by your roommate’s unwashed dishes?
-Or been jolted awake at 2 AM by loud video games?
-Navigating shared living spaces can be a maze.
-But with the right roommate rules, harmony is just around the corner!
+Are you frustrated with your roommate’s unwashed dishes?
+Or have you been jolted awake at 2 AM by loud video games?
+Navigating shared living spaces can indeed present challenges.
+But with the right roommate rules, harmony is within your reach!

 Table of Contents

 - Rules on Communication